Note: Prices and info have been updated and are current, as of June 2023.

 - Tour around the village of St Emilion

 Sample Budget & Costs of a DIY Day Trip from Bordeaux to St Emilion

-It’s possible to travel from Bordeaux to St Emilion on your own on a budget of less than €50 per person.
+It’s possible to travel from Bordeaux to St Emilion on your own on a budget of €50 per person.